MSLADevServGIS/building_permits/README.md

   a.
 Download it from [here](https://shared.missoulacounty.us/index.php/s/7WZBWx8yXkab256)
   b.
 Manually reproject it from meters to ft (102700: MT State Plane FIPS Ft)
   c.
 I've been saving it to  `\\cityfiles\DEVServices\ArcExplorer\Data\Structures\Address.gdb\AddressStructurePoint_ft`
-2. Check the data paths inside the `data.py` script
+2. Check the data paths inside the `data_sources.yaml` file
 3. Run the data.py script and wait a long, long time...

 ## Permits